Image

 ae270hp

 The Ae270 looks a bit like a stretched TBM-700 with winglets.
-It is a bit bigger, has small winglets and six cockpit windows (instead of four).
+It is a bit bigger, has small winglets, a dorsal fin with an intake at the root and six cockpit windows (instead of four).

 Piper PA-46 Malibu Meridian